-There are no buildings taller than a palm tree on these natural islands, so it is easy to miss the plethora of fun snuggled in between the tropical forests – but don’t worry, we got you.
+There are no buildings taller than a palm tree on these natural islands, so it’s easy to miss the plethora of fun snuggled in between the tropical forests – but don’t worry, we got you.
 In addition to our experiences on the island, we enlisted the help of veteran vacationers to put together this amazing list of everything you need to know for a spectacular vacation.

 TIP: Ding Darling Wildlife Refuge is closed on Fridays, so plan ahead so you don’t miss this gem.

 There are 22 miles of paved bike paths on Sanibel Island, so renting a bike is a perfect way to get around, plus most of the things to do on Sanibel Island are accessible by bike.

-Interested in veterinarian medicine?
+Interested in veterinary medicine?
 Book the Wildlife Walk, a behind-the-scenes tour of the hospital.
 We saw an operation on a bird’s leg, plus triage on a group of newly arrived animals ranging from a tiny rabbit to a huge raptor.
 So cool.

 TIP: What’s the best time to visit Sanibel Island?
 January – April is in-season.
 For better rates (and fun festivals), visit September – December.

-Beaches.
 You will totally understand the ‘Sanibel Stoop’ after hitting any of the marvelous beaches.
 Every beach has amazing shelling, but Blind Pass Beach is known as a premier spot.
 If you want to make a day of it, Bowman Beach has picnic facilities that include grills.

-Edison & Ford Winter Estates, Fort Myers.
-Not in Sanibel, but worth the short drive to Fort Myers.
+This location is not in Sanibel, but it’s worth the short drive to Fort Myers.
 In addition to touring the Edison & Ford Winter Estate homes, there is a traditional museum, as well as The Smithsonian Spark Lab, with super cool hands-on STEM activities for kids (and adult kids).

 TIP: In Fort Myers stop for lunch on the tree-shaded patio at local favorite McGregor Café.
 Your order: Lobster cake salad with an ice tea in a mason jar, and Key lime pie for dessert.